The Division of Liberal Arts offers many areas of study and a variety of classes. Below, you can explore the full list

 WOST-W 105 Introduction to Women’s, Gender, and Sexuality Studies (3 cr.)
-This introductory course examines both the relation of women’s studies to other disciplines and the multiple ways in which gender experience is understood and currently studied.
-Beginning with a focus on how inequalities between women and men, as well as among women, have been explained and critiqued, the course considers the impact of social structure and culture on gender.
-The intersections of gender, race, class, sexual orientation, and age are investigated in both national and international contexts.
-PUL=5
+Students will learn concepts from the perspectives of Women's, Gender, and Sexuality Studies, beginning with a focus on how inequalities between women and men, as well as among women, have been explained and critiqued.
+This course explores how the intersections of gender, race, class, sexual orientation, ability/disability, and age influence interpersonal, national, transnational, and international contexts.